 Bear the narcissist in me for one more.
 I just love posting my own photos 😛

 After satiating our curiosity with little confabulation with our guide we clicked a few photographs and then came out of the fort.
 On our way out, we had the privilege to hear a fine Rajasthani folk song played by a folk artist.
 I would like to render a small token of appreciation for that performance by sharing this photo:

-There was rendition of marionettes dancing to the tunes of famous Bollywood numbers.
-Its so enthralling to see such a lively performance from those comatose marionettes.
+There was a rendition of marionettes dancing to the tunes of famous Bollywood numbers.
+It’s enthralling to see such a lively performance from those comatose marionettes.
 Below is a video of the performance.

-Apart from the cannon, there is nothing much to there.
-There is armoury which has a collection of swords, machetes, shields, body armours, guns and canon balls.
+Apart from the cannon, there is nothing much to see there.
+There is armoury which has a collection of swords, machetes, shields, body armours, guns and cannonballs.
 There are a few photographs of kings who served in the Indian army.

-After clicking a few photographs, we had lunch in a nearby restaurant and then headed for the City Palace.
+After clicking a few photographs, we had lunch at a nearby restaurant and then headed for the City Palace.
 Click on the link below to read about the City Palace: